 Under the circumstances mentioned above, especially in the United States, general equilibrium theory has played a very special role in establishing the proposition that the capitalist economy really works al least as efficiently as its rival, socialist economy.
-A great number of research projects on mathematical economics were very generously supported by the National Science Foundation, Naval Research Logistics Project, and the like.
-7)
+A great number of research projects on mathematical economics were very generously supported by the National Science Foundation, Naval Research Logistics Project, and the like.7)

 The thinking of Immanuel Kant (1785), a famous German philosopher, has influenced moral philosophy a great deal.
 According to his philosophy, there are three important value judgments in human behavior.
 They are truth, good and beauty.
-General equilibrium theory has taught us that the market economy works, and indeed works very beautifully.
-Contemporary mathematically-trained economists have succeeded in truly and beautifully providing the existence proof of a multi-market, competitive equilibrium on the basis of the powerful fixed point theorem.
-There is something missing in general equilibrium theory, however.
-In order to make our value judgment a la Kant more complete, we have to demonstrate that the market economy is a very good system, or a even optimal system, from a moral point of view.
+In line with the philosophy of Kant, general equilibrium theory has taught us that the market economy works, and indeed works very beautifully.

-It is really remarkable to see the following important theorem has been established by Arrow (1951), Hurwicz (1960), and others.
+It is really remarkable to see the following theorem has been established by Arrow (1951), Hurwicz (1960), and others.